openmc-dev/openmc/docs/source/usersguide/install.rst

     configured defaults unless otherwise specfied in the specification on the command line.
-In the above example, assuming the default options weren't changed in Spack's package configuration, py-openmc will link against a non-optimized non-MPI openmc.
-Even if an optimized openmc was built separately, it will rebuild openmc with optimization OFF.
+In the above example, assuming the default options weren't changed in Spack's package configuration, py-openmc will link against a non-MPI non-release build of openmc.
+Even if a release build of openmc was built separately, it will rebuild openmc with the default build type.
 Thus, if you are trying to link against dependencies that were configured different than defaults, ``^openmc[variants]`` will have to be present in the command.

-For a more performant build of OpenMC with optimization turned ON and MPI provided by OpenMPI, the following command can be used:
+For a release build of OpenMC with MPI support on (provided by OpenMPI), the following command can be used:

 .. code-block:: sh

-    spack install py-openmc+mpi ^openmc+optimize ^openmpi
+    spack install py-openmc +mpi ^openmpi ^openmc build_type=Release

 .. note::